Big South Fork National River and Recreation Area

 Natchez Trace Parkway

-The 444-mile Natchez Trace Parkway commemorates an ancient trail that connected southern portions of the Mississippi River, through Alabama, to salt licks in today's central Tennessee.
-Today, visitors can experience this National Scenic Byway and All-American Road through driving, hiking, biking, horseback riding, and camping.
+Natchez Trace Parkway is 444 miles long.
+It commemorates an ancient trail that connected southern portions of the Mississippi River, through Alabama, to salt licks in today's central Tennessee.
+Visitors can experience this National Scenic Byway and All-American Road through driving, hiking, biking, horseback riding, and camping.
 There are three campgrounds located on the Parkway.
 No reservations are required to camp at these primitive sites.
 Other campgrounds can be found along the Parkway corridor that offer full hookups.
 The Parkway is a designated bike route and is popular during the spring and fall.
 The heaviest use of the Old Trace was from 1800 to about 1825 by men, known as "Kaintucks," who floated down the Ohio and Mississippi rivers and returned north on foot.
 But the stories of the Old Trace reach far beyond the early 1800s.
 They include Mound Builders, Natchez, Choctaw, and Chickasaw Indians, preachers, bandits, slaves, soldiers, settlers, and even Meriwether Lewis.
+The Parkway begins in the Franklin, Tennessee. area.

 Overmountain Victory National Historic Trail